 That’s the kind of writing that doesn’t change the world or anything you know about it.

 Reading is a form of brainwashing.
 The easiest decision a reader can make is to stop reading and being brainwashed.
 The hardest one is to leave a comment.
-A micro success that every writer discretely covets.
+A micro-success that every writer discreetly covets.

 So it’s a writing that is subject to constant commentary that has a shot to change the world.

 With unprecedented access to discover (read) and invent (write) information, new kinds of professionals have emerged who try and alter our lived realities.
 They optimise for clicks, play status games and cause several cracks in the fabric of our society.

 They aren’t journalists or authors.
 They’re just commentators, like you and me, many without an identity.
 It’s how they seek a high on the internet.
 It’s a new kind of opium.

 Skip comments is what people say.
 Think about it though.

 When was the last time you bought something on Amazon ignoring the reviews?
 How often do you watch a YouTube video without scrolling to see the funniest comment?
 Would you dismiss reading replies to a viral tweet?
 Algorithms are designed to bubble content that is actively commented upon to the top of your news feed.
 So you’re left with no choice.

 The order of the internet is ruled by comments.